JNOSQL/demos-se/artemis-demo-java-ee/temperature-sensor/README.md

 ## Run the code

-To run the code you can either get the war and put in any Java EE8 server or run using maven with the command `mvn tomee:run`
+To run the code you can either get the war and put in any Java EE8 server.